C-Accel2019/Glossary/glossary.md

 ## Representation Learning
-The aim of representation learning is to learn representations of data that make it easy for machine learning models to extract information for different downstream tasks.
-In contrast to features harvested by labor-intensive feature engineering, these representations here are automatically learned by different well-designed machine learning/deep learning methods.
-Good representations of data are expected to convey human priors about the world, e.g., some representations can be shared across tasks, to be distributed, which means a learned representation should be able to capture most of the information hidden in the data, to be disentangled underlying explanatory factors and to be deep and abstract.
+The aim of representation learning is to learn representations of data that make it easy for [machine learning] models to extract information for different downstream tasks.
+In contrast to features harvested by labor-intensive feature engineering, these representations are automatically learned by different well-designed [machine learning]/[deep learning] methods.
+Good representations of data are expected to convey human priors about the world.
+For instance, some representations can be shared across tasks.
+This means a learned representation should be able to capture most of the information hidden in the data, even if it is distributed.
+Representation learning can disentangle underlying explanatory factors in deep and abstract ways.

 \[**Used by:** A-6677\]